If you are using AWS LightSail to host your WordPress blog, check how you can enable HTTPS mode with the help of Let’s Encrypt SSL certificate.

 If you need certificates for multiple domains, you can add additional domains with -d option.
 Check more about the Certbot client at their official page.

-It will store the generated certificate in /etc/letsencrypt/live/DOMAIN directory.
+It will store the generated certificate in /etc/letsencrypt/live/DOMAIN directory where DOMAIN will be the first domain name used in the above command..

-You should include a www and non-www domain in the certificate.
-This needs to be done because some browsers will not do the conversion automatically and users will receive a security error.
+You should always include a www and non-www domain in the certificate.
+This needs to be done because some browsers will not do the automatic redirect and users will receive a security error.
 So it’s useful to include both versions of the domain in the certificate.

 If you have already generated the SSL certificate, please issue the above command again.
 It will ask if you want to expand the existing certificate by including additional domains.
 Type ‘E’ for expand and it will regenerate the certificate.